Doctor of Podiatric Medicine (D.P.M.)

 The integration of podiatry with the other health sciences disciplines at Midwestern University more fully prepares graduates to function effectively in the increasingly multidisciplinary care patterns of the future.
 Through the rigorous curriculum at Midwestern University, podiatry students gain the requisite medical knowledge and practical skills necessary to excel in residency and practice.
 Through an extensive program of community service, AZPod students develop an appreciation for the importance of ethics and professionalism in combination with compassion and cultural sensitivity.

-Expansion of affiliated residency programs is scheduled for 2012-2013.
+Continued expansion of affiliated residency programs is ongoing.

 The Midwestern University Arizona School of Podiatric Medicine prepares quality students through rigorous education to exceed professional standards and become highly qualified residents and podiatric physicians.